-The Disability Caucus concept came about as a result of a meeting between Congressman Jim Langevin of Rhode Island and THEN Vancouver mayor, Sam Sullivan.
+The Disability Caucus came about as a result of a meeting between Congressman Jim Langevin of Rhode Island and THEN Vancouver mayor, Sam Sullivan.

 The goals of the Disability